Director of Admissions and Enrollment Management, Spanish

-Michael Barvick joined Oakcrest as the Director of Institutional Advancement in September of 2016.
+Mr. Barvick (Edith ‘19, Franny ‘22, Irene '25 and Lulu '28) joined Oakcrest as the Director of Institutional Advancement in September of 2016.
 He has broad experience in the world of advancement and during his career has helped build programs in support of education, underserved communities and public policy.
 Before coming to Oakcrest, he served for six years as the Director of Major and Planned Giving at The Heritage Foundation in Washington, D.C.
 Prior to that he had served as the Executive Director of The Youth Leadership Foundation.
 Mr. Barvick has a particular expertise in the area of planned giving and has trained numerous non-profits organizations on how to build and sustain a successful planned giving program.
 He is also the CEO of Alexis Consulting, which provides non-profits assistance in management and fundraising strategies.
-He holds a Bachelor of Arts in Political Philosophy from the University of Dallas and is the father of Edith ‘19, Franny ‘22, Irene '25 and Lulu '28.
+He holds a Bachelor of Arts in Political Philosophy from the University of Dallas.

-Laura Bell holds a B.S. in Secondary Education and English from Louisiana State University and a Masters in Education Administration from the University of Scranton where she received the Outstanding Graduate Award.
+Mrs. Bell (Kathryn '12) holds a B.S. in Secondary Education and English from Louisiana State University and a Masters in Education Administration from the University of Scranton where she received the Outstanding Graduate Award.
 She enjoys having mentored at Oakcrest for over 10 years.
-Laura is the mother of Kathryn '12.

 Spanish, Director of International Programs